zvigrinberg/keycloak-examples/README.md

 - Identity brokering - Authenticate with external OIDC or SAML Identity Providers.
 - Provides a SSO Capabilities ( Authenticate once using one identity across a lot of different applications/clients).
 - Various Java API clients for keycloak, and for JavaScripts, and Complete REST API to interact with the server for languages that don't have a keycloak client/adapter.
-- Can act As an Authorization Server, and application can be a resource server, and authorization decisions can be fetched by resources server from authorization server (Using Keycloak Client/Adapter/Rest API) , hence completely decoupling authorization process and  mechanism from application and its business logic.
+- Can act As an Authorization Server, and application can be a resource server, and authorization decisions can be fetched by resources server from authorization server (Using Keycloak Client/Adapter/Rest API) , hence completely decoupling authorization process and decisions and mechanism from application and its business logic.
 (Usually The fetching of authorization decisions is performed in PEP - Policy Enforcement Points in the application, usually by code not related to business logic like framework/filter/interceptor/proxy/decorator)
 - User Federation - Sync users from LDAP and Active Directory servers
 - Kerberos bridge - Automatically authenticate users that are logged-in to a Kerberos server.